hxpmods/HunterFaction/README.md

 # HunterFaction
 A mod for Potion Craft adding a Hunter faction based on the vanilla Hunter Character.
-Uses BasicMod.
+Uses BasicMod (https://github.com/hxpmods/BasicMod/releases).

 The code is commented with some of my findings while looking into the NpcSystem, please feel free to use it as a basis for adding your own factions.